by Igor Katenov, the lead developer at 10Tec

 The problem: MS Access comes without a built-in grid control

 The Microsoft Access development environment comes with a good set of intrinsic form controls such as ListBox and ComboBox, but you will not find a grid control among them.
 The MS Access grid control (DataGrid) used to browse MS Access tables and query results can be inserted as a grid control into forms using subforms (visit the link Microsoft DataGrid Control - interactive grid on a form to find out more).
 But this MS Access DataGrid is always data-bound and cannot give you great flexibility, especially if you need a user-friendly unbound grid in your interface.

-We have the only choice if we need a versatile grid control on MS Access forms - we should use a 3rd-party grid control like our iGrid ActiveX grid control.
+We have the only choice if we need a versatile grid control on MS Access forms - we should use a 3rd-party grid control like our 10Tec iGrid grid control.
 Before we briefly highlight its main benefits compared to the built-in MS Access grid in this article below, just look what you can do if you use it as an MS Access grid control:

-Main features of 10Tec ActiveX grid on MS Access forms
+Main features of 10Tec iGrid on MS Access forms

-We and our customers who are using our iGrid ActiveX grid control in MS Access find the following features of 10Tec grid the most useful in this development environment:
+We and our customers, who are using our grid control in MS Access, find the following features of 10Tec grid the most useful in this development environment:

 - iGrid's cells can store values of any type as they are Variant - even within the same column.